nikhil-salodkar/nikhil-salodkar.github.io/_posts/2023-02-05-A brief look into Latent diffusion components.md

 prompt = 'A cute cat wearing a military cap'
 %time image = pipe(prompt, generator=generator, width=720, height=720, num_inference_steps=50)
 ```
-Here, generator was used to seed the image generation process for reproducible results and, we can specify width and
-height of image if required along with num_inference_steps denoising steps to take to generate this image.
+Here, generator was used to seed the image generation process for reproducible results, and we can specify the width and height of the image if required along with num_inference_steps denoising steps to take to generate this image.
 Keep in mind
-that the image generation won't work well with low resolution images like below 512 as the original model was trained
+that the image generation won't work well with low-resolution images like below 512 as the original model was trained
-using high resolution images like 768X768 pixels.
+using high-resolution images like 768X768 pixels.
 The output got is the image:
 ![](../assets/images/blogpost/original_cat.png)
 ### Inference and training mechanism